codyseibert/fire-stone-hosting/.github/ISSUE_TEMPLATE/agent.md

 ---

 ### Describe what needs to be added
-Write a clear and concise description of what the bug is.
+Write a clear and concise description of why this needs to be added.

 ### Why do you think this needs to be added?